Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Introduction

 In the 1965 U.S. Naval Weapons Laboratory technical report, Anderle (1965b) wrote two sentences in the section of Procedure to mean this method by saying ``{\em Numerical integration ... was used to compute the orbit of the satellite.
 The partial derivatives of satellite position with respect to orbit and gravity parameters were also obtained by numerical integration of the perturbation equations}''.
 No mathematical formulation was given to provide further technical support and explanation of the idea.
-To my best knowledge, the first complete publication about the mathematics of the method was given by Riley et al. (1967) from Hughes Aircraft Company and Aerospace Corporation.
+In connection with the idea by Anderle (1965b), a complete publication about the mathematics of the method was given by Riley et al. (1967) from Hughes Aircraft Company and Aerospace Corporation, which was soon well known and accepted among geodesists worldwide.
 Although Riley et al. (1967) correctly derived the differential equations of the orbit and velocity of a satellite with respect to differential equation parameters in their mathematics paper, they simply claimed at the beginning of the second page of the paper ``{\em The initial values ... in general will be zero if $\beta_k$ is a differential equation parameter}''.
+As a matter of fact, the differential equations for the partial derivatives with respect to the equation unknowns and the zero initial values for the partial derivatives dated back much earlier to Gronwall (1919) and Ritt (1919) (see also Goddington and Levinson 1955; Howland and Vaillancourt 1961).
 Mathematically, this zero-initial-value statement does not derive from the original differential equations but is nothing more than a claim.
-Obviously, a key element to decide the particular solution of differential equations is claimed without any mathematical justification.
+Obviously, a key element to decide the particular solution of differential equations is claimed without any mathematical/physical justification.
 In the technical report on Goddard Earth models (5 and 6), Lerch et al. (1974) reported that they used the numerical integration method from the idea of Anderle (1965b).
 More precisely, in the appendix of orbit theory for the software system GEODYN, Lerch et al. (1974) wrote ``{\em The partial derivatives ... are obtained by direct numerical integration of the variational equations}'' on page A1-10 and ``{\em Initially, ... the rest of the matrix (corresponding to the partial derivatives -- notes added by the author) is zero}'' on page A1-22.
 To support the production of global gravitational models from satellite tracking measurements, Goddard Space Flight Center, together with Computer Sciences Corporation, prepared a lengthy technical report of about 700 pages (Long et al. 1989).
 In Section 6.1.4 on page 6-11, although Long et al. (1989) correctly realized that their differential equations (6-49) required initial conditions, and even though the initial values are the key to solve the differential equations, they did not touch the issue of how to determine the initial values but chose to show how to numerically solve the differential equations as if the initial values had been given.
 The numerical integration method was followed by the joint German/French team as well (see e.g., Reigber 1989).
 Recently, Xu (2009a, 2015a, 2015b) mathematically proved rigorously that assigning zero values to the initial partial derivatives violates the physics of motion of celestial bodies.
 More will come in Section~\ref{SectNumMeth}.